MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/javascript/yarn/install-upgrade.md

 ### Manual

-If you installed using `curl`, then use the install command again to upgrade Yarn.
-That is recommended on the Yarn docs.
+If you installed using `curl`, then use the same install command again to upgrade Yarn.
+This method is recommended on the Yarn docs and in the help when the CLI tells you it is out of date.

 ```sh
 $ curl --compressed -o- -L https://yarnpkg.com/install.sh | bash